Blog > Treatment Strategies > Somatic Experiencing Therapy: 12 Techniques & Exercises for Trauma Recovery

 Types of Somatic Therapy

-While Somatic Experiencing (SE) is one of the most well-known body-based trauma treatments, clinicians have access to a range of complementary somatic therapy modalities that integrate movement, mindfulness, and body awareness into psychotherapy.
-Understanding these approaches can help clinicians tailor interventions to each client’s needs and training scope.
+While Somatic Experiencing (SE) is one of the most widely used body-based trauma treatments, clinicians have access to a range of complementary somatic therapy modalities that integrate movement, mindfulness, and body awareness into psychotherapy.
+Understanding these approaches can help clinicians tailor interventions to each client’s needs and their own training scope.

 Sensorimotor Psychotherapy (SP)